Was Minister George Chaponda’s feud with Brian Bowler the reason he was shipped from UN to Brazil? - The Maravi Post

 Read Do Embassy Unexplainable Redeployments and sackings warrant a second look from PAC?

-We are still of the opinion that PAC dropped the ball and they still have a chance to investigate the reasons why George Chaponda initiated the transfers which are costly to the Malawi Government.
-A Government that is strapped for cash and has been forced to close some missions.
+We are still of the opinion that PAC dropped the ball and they still have a chance to investigate the reasons why George Chaponda initiated the transfers which are costly to the cash strapped Malawi Government.

+One thought on “Was Minister George Chaponda’s feud with Brian Bowler the reason he was shipped from UN to Brazil?”

+Mr. Brian Bowler, do not worry God’s action can not be reversed.
+Your time is yours no matter what.
+Any body works against the will of God never succeed.